-Genetics or Family History - If you have a family member who had heart disease at an early age (before the age of 60), your risk for heart disease increases.
+Genetics or Family History - If you have a family member who had heart disease before the age of 60, your risk for heart disease increases.
 If you have a family history, you need to pay special attention to your blood pressure, body weight and cholesterol levels.

 Age - The risk for heart disease increases for men after the age of 45 and for women after the age of 55.
 If you are above these ages, ask your doctor about taking a low-dose aspirin (81 mg) every day to help prevent a heart attack.

-Gender - Men have a greater risk factor of a heart attack than woman do and they have them earlier in life.
+Gender - Men are at greater risk of heart attack than woman and they also have them earlier in life.

 High Blood Pressure - When your blood pressure is high, there is extra pressure on your artery walls damaging the lining of the arteries.
 You can control blood pressure by taking your prescribed medicine, eating less salt or sodium, exercising regularly and learning to manage stress.
 A normal blood pressure reading is less than or equal to 120/70.
 If your blood pressure is above 130/80, ask your doctor about medicine and/or exercise to lower your blood pressure.